Updated December 6, 2023

 The Sistine Chapel wasn't intended as a place of public worship

 When Pope Sixtus IV began construction of the chapel, it was never intended to be viewed and enjoyed by the public.
 Instead, it was intended to be the private Papal Chapel, only for the Pope and select others to worship in.

 Built in the heart of Vatican City between 1475 and 1483, the chapel is believed to have its design based on the biblical Temple of Solomon in Jerusalem.
 Today it is not only one of the most visited sites in Rome, it’s also the scene of the Papal Conclave, where a new pope is elected by the College of Cardinals in a sacred and historic ritual.

 Michelangelo didn't have experience painting in fresco

 Twenty years (and three popes) after the death of Pope Sixtus IV, Pope Julius II was appointed.
-One of the most enduring legacies of his 10-year reign was his commissioning of 33-year-old Michelangelo Buonarroti, best known up to that point as a sculptor, to fresco the ceiling of the Sistine Chapel.
+One of the most enduring legacies of his 10-year reign was his commissioning of 33-year-old Michelangelo Buonarroti, best known up to that point as a sculptor, to paint the frescoes on the ceiling of the Sistine Chapel.

-Michelangelo worked on the Sistine ceiling for four years, from 1508 to 1512, although there were frequent interruptions to his work.
+Michelangelo worked on the frescoes of the Sistine Chapel ceiling for four years, from 1508 to 1512, although there were frequent interruptions to his work.

 Prior to his work in the chapel, Michelangelo had little-to-no experience painting in fresco.
 While he had planned to paint a large fresco in Florence's Palazzo Vecchio, that project never came to fruition and the idea was later abandoned.